 Judicare looked at the agreements that we used in our programs and suggested additional wording that allowed us to exit a person more easily from tenancy in an apartment.
 Thereby avoid going through a civil court action, reducing the use of precious funds and time.
 We can help another more willing homeless person to receive the assistance they need, sooner.

-Law enforcement and County officials learned more about our programs and have a greater understanding of what exactly we do.
-They were not familiar with our transitional housing program and didn’t realize that we are actually helping people, not enabling them to continue down a path of self-destruction.
+Law enforcement and County officials learned more about our programs and now have a greater understanding of what exactly we do.
+They were not familiar with our housing programs and didn’t realize that we are actually helping people, not enabling them to continue down a path of self-destruction.
 They learned we have many partners in the community and we all work together and try not to duplicate services, thereby making all of us stronger and able to help more people.